wesovilabs/spray-cors-demo/README.md

 ## Synopsis

-This project explain how to implement a REST API with Spray that has CORS support
+This project explains how to implement a REST API with Spray that has CORS support

 ## Assumptions